Scientists get a rare peek inside of an exploding star

 Using telescopes that peer deep into space, researchers have observed many such explosions.
 The cosmic outbursts tend to jumble up a dying star's layers, making it hard for scientists to observe the inner structure.

-But that wasn't the case for the new discovery, a supernova called 2021yfj located in our Milky Way galaxy.
+But that wasn't the case for the new discovery, a supernova called 2021yfj located more than 2 billion light years from Earth.

 The collapsing star's outermost layers of hydrogen and helium had peeled away long ago, which wasn't surprising.
 But the star's dense, innermost layers of silicon and sulfur had also shed during the explosion.

-Note: This story was first published on Aug.
-20, 2025.
-It was updated on Aug.
-26, 2025, to correct that the supernova is not in the Milky Way.